dfdx/flatparser/README.md

 **IRR.BY / IRR.TUT.BY**

-Both sale and rent of appartements in Minsk.
+Both sale and rent of apartements in Minsk.

 **RENT-AND-SALE.RU**